 By reducing your energy use you can reduce the size of electricity generation you need.

-- Use the most appropriate technology and generation
+- Use the most appropriate technology and generation capacity

-suited to your circumstances.
+It is important to use the renewable technology that is most suited to your circumstances.
 Our advisors will be able to point you towards support.

 - FiTs or ROCs?

 If your generation capacity is above 50kW but below 5MW, you need to select whether to benefit from a FiT or ROC.
 When comparing the options you should bear in mind that ROCs can vary with market forces, but FiTs are fixed and index-linked.

 Small and medium sized businesses in England, Scotland and Wales may be eligible for the Carbon Trust Green Business Fund, and our Northern Ireland and Wales services offer 0% interest loans to businesses seeking to invest in energy efficiency and green technology.